OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/09-Test_Upload_of_Malicious_Files.md

 A test against Archive Directory Traversal should include two parts:

-1. A malicious archive, that extracted breaks out of the target directory.
-A compressed file could contains two files: a 'notinfected.sh' file, extracted into the target directory, and a 'infected.sh' file, that attempts to navigate to the directory tree to hit the root folder - adding a file into the tmp directory.
-A malicious path could contain many levels of '../' (i.e. ../../../../../../../../tmp/infected.sh) to stand a better chance of reaching the root directory.
+1. A malicious archive that breaks out of the target directory when extracted.
+This malicious archive can contain two files: a 'notinfected.sh' file, extracted into the target directory, and also an 'infected.sh' file, that intends to navigate your way to the root folder and infect the tmp directory.
+A malicious path can contain many levels of '../' (i.e. ../../../../../../../../tmp/infected.sh) to stand a better chance of reaching the root directory.
 2. A functionality, that is required to extract compressed files, either using custom code or a library.
-Archive Directory Traversal vulnerabilities exists when the extraction functionality doesn’t validate file paths in the archive.
+Archive Directory Traversal vulnerabilities exist when the extraction functionality doesn’t validate file paths in the archive.
 The example below shows a vulnerable implementation in Java:

 ```java
     Enumeration<ZipEntry>entries=​​zip​.g​etEntries();